cozycoder-dev/cozycoder/README.md

 # Cozy Coder

-Your cozy space for coding with AI.
+Tools for your AI coding agent.

 ## Prerequisites